 Right Choice of Security Platform

-As an E-commerce business owner, you must keep all the customer data in a safe and secure manner.
+As an E-commerce website owner, you must keep all the customer data in a safe and secure manner.
 Security is not free, but it’s cheaper than getting hacked.
-The optimum solution is one which takes into account the right choice of software and hosting platform and keeping everything up to date and secure.
+The optimum solution is one that takes into account the right choice of software and hosting platform and keeping everything up to date and secure.
 Also, make sure you keep your files backed up so you are ready for the worst-case scenario.
-But also good old manual processes and common sense actions like changing common logins will also help you secure your e-commerce website.
+But also good old manual processes and common-sense actions like changing common logins will also help you secure your e-commerce website.